Netflix/falcor/README.md

     <script>
       var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json') });

-      model.
+      // retrieve the "greeting" key from the root of the Virtual JSON resource model.
-      // retrieve the "greeting" key from the root of the Virtual JSON resource model. get("greeting").
+        get("greeting").
         then(function(response) {
           document.write(response.json.greeting);